 Instructions

-- Add the wet ingredients to the dry ingredients and stir just until combined.
-It's okay if some lumps remain.
+- Pour the wet mixture into the dry ingredients and stir just until incorporated.
+Do not overmix; the batter should still have some lumps.

 Notes